Living differently: why make this choice?

 The power of choice

 We know that our lifestyles are not realistic for the world in which we live.
 They produce natural disasters and worsen social inequalities.
-It’s why living differently is not only needed for freedom, but is also something we must commit to.
+It’s why living differently is no longer only a need for freedom, but is taking a more involved direction.

 The good news is that it’s possible.
 We need to realize the power in our choices!

-Whether you want to change your life or simply change your day-to-day habits, there are initiatives everywhere that offer us other models.
+Whether you want to change your life or simply change your daily habits, there are initiatives everywhere that offer other models.
 Some people engage in associations, others choose to live on boats or in tiny houses.
 Others even try zero-waste living or permaculture!

 In any case, changing the way you consume is an essential element.
 Each purchase is a vote, constantly renewed, guiding supply.
 The same applies in all sectors and for all activities.
 As the philosopher Pierre Rabit said on the subject of agriculture: